lmmfranco/deboas-installer/README.md

 ./uninstall.sh
 ```

 This will remove the .desktop file from your system.
+You may want to remove the repository folder as well after that.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+App icon was designed by [Manuo](https://twitter.com/m4nvo)